Mnh-tr/newen_pipeline/README.md

-# newen-pipeline
+# Newen Rescrape Pipeline

-A small pipeline for extracting and transforming TikTok API data and uploading to Google Cloud Bigquery.
+A lightweight pipeline for extracting and transforming TikTok API data and uploading to Google Cloud Bigquery.

 ## Repository layout